 Certain types of presentations are more boring than others.
 Some of them are never going to be incredibly exciting due to the tameness of their subject matter.
 However, no matter what you’re talking about, a presentation is always an opportunity to engage the audience.
 Making them bored achieves the opposite.
 Here are five ways you can ensure you will bore your audience.
 Avoid these pitfalls like the plague!

 Talking “At” Them

 Yes, when presenting, you are the main event and will be doing much of the talking.
 The bulk of what you say might be instructional and informational with the hopes that your presentation will get them to bite.
 However, if you’re simply flapping your lips in front of your audience, they’ve already escaped your reach.
 Communication is a two-way street, even when giving a speech.
 Part of your presentation should involve you interacting with the audience to simulate a regular, friendly conversation as much as possible.
 This way, you won’t be talking “at” them, but “with” them.

-To follow-up on the issue of how one should talk, we’ll take this moment to emphasize that the meat of the presentation should be in what you say, not what’s on your slides.
+The meat of the presentation should be in what you say, not what’s on your slides.
 The audience should feel encouraged to pay attention to your spoken message, with the slides serving up complementary information and brief take-away verbiage.
 Putting too much text on your slides will cue the audience to read instead of listen, decreasing your potential to engage effectively with them.